The LEGO Movie 2 Review:

 But just like the first LEGO film, it’s what’s underneath the surface that really adds substance to this movie.

-Deconstruction and Rebuilding
+Deconstruction and Rebuilding in The LEGO Movie 2

 LEGO has long been the subject of criticism for its marketing strategies and gendered toys.
 Back in the seventies, LEGO ads were gender neutral, promoting creative play and a Master Builder ethic that got lost somewhere in the next decade, when suddenly almost every LEGO ad was populated with boys playing in stereotypically male ways.